miglesiasit12/SeleniumProject/README.md

 ## Installation

-Project requires gradle and java 11 to be installed
+Project requires gradle, java 11, and apache jmeter to be installed

 https://gradle.org/install/